HEMANTH-S-KUMAR-1/Professional-Weather-Dashboard/CLOUDFLARE_DEPLOYMENT.md

 ## Post-Deployment Verification

 1. Check that your site loads correctly
-2. Verify that API requests are working
+2. Verify that API requests are working:
+   - Visit `/api-test` to check your API key status
+   - Try searching for a city to test the geocoding API
+   - Verify weather data loads for locations
+3. If you encounter API issues:
+   - Go to `/diagnostics` to access all testing tools
+   - Check the environment variables in your Cloudflare Pages settings
+   - Review the API troubleshooting guide at `/api-troubleshooting.html`
-3. Test all functionality including language switching and theme toggle
+4. Test all functionality including language switching and theme toggle
-4. Ensure responsive design works on different devices
+5. Ensure responsive design works on different devices

 ## Troubleshooting

 - **Build failures**: Check build logs for errors
   - If you see a "terser not found" error, use the `npm run build:cloudflare` command which automatically installs terser before building
-- **API connectivity issues**: Verify environment variables and CORS settings
+- **API connectivity issues**:
+  - Verify your `OWM_API_KEY` is correctly set in the environment variables
+  - Check the `/api-test` endpoint to validate your API key status
+  - Use the `/diagnostics` page to access comprehensive testing tools
+  - For detailed API error information, see the `/api-troubleshooting.html` guide
 - **404 errors**: Check your `_redirects` file configuration
 - **Performance issues**: Use Cloudflare's Analytics to identify bottlenecks
 - **Wrangler.toml issues**: If you're using a wrangler.toml file, ensure it has the `pages_build_output_dir` property correctly set

+### API Testing Tools

+After deployment, these diagnostic endpoints are available:

+1. `/diagnostics` - Main dashboard with links to all testing tools
+2. `/api-test` - Simple API key validation
+3. `/api-test-detailed` - Comprehensive tests of all API endpoints
+4. `/direct-test` - Tests your API key directly against OpenWeatherMap
+5. `/url-builder` - Tool to build and test different API URLs

 For additional help, refer to [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/).